George Fairbairn (rugby): Background

-Hull Kingston Rovers Heritage No: 818
+Playing career

 Wigan

 In 1974, he changed rugby football codes from rugby union to rugby league when he transferred from Kelso to Wigan.
 Although born in Scotland, Fairbairn qualified to play international rugby league for England due to his father being English.
 He became only the second Scottish-born person after Andrew Hogg to play for the England national team.
 Fairbairn won caps for England while at Wigan in the 1975 Rugby League World Cup against Wales (2 matches), New Zealand (2 matches), Australia (2 matches), and France, and later in 1975 against Papua New Guinea.

-He won caps for Great Britain while at Wigan in 1977 Rugby League World Cup against France, New Zealand, and 2 matches against Australia including the 13–12 World Cup Final loss at the Sydney Cricket Ground.
+He won caps for Great Britain while at Wigan in 1977 Rugby League World Cup against France, New Zealand, and 2 matches against Australia including the 13–12 World Cup final loss at the Sydney Cricket Ground.
 During the first half of the Final, a dropped ball by Fairbairn after a Lions scrum win saw Australian centre Russel Gartner race away for a 60-metre try.
 He also played for England in 1977 against Wales, and France.

 Fairbairn played in all three tests for Great Britain in 1978 against the touring Australians during the Ashes series.
 He also played for England in 1978 against France.
 He played for Great Britain in 1979 against Australia and New Zealand (3 matches) on the Lions lackluster tour of both countries.
 Originally left out of the touring squad, Fairbairn joined the team in Australia following injuries to players.

-George Fairbairn played fullback and scored a try and two conversions in Wigan's 10–26 defeat by Warrington in the 1980–81 Lancashire County Cup Final during the 1980–81 season at Knowsley Road, St. Helens, on Saturday 4 October 1980.
+George Fairbairn played fullback and scored a try and two conversions in Wigan's 10–26 defeat by Warrington in the 1980–81 Lancashire Cup Final during the 1980–81 season at Knowsley Road, St. Helens, on Saturday 4 October 1980.

 At the end of the 1979–80 Northern Rugby Football League season, despite Wigan's relegation to the second division, Fairbairn received the Man of Steel Award for player of the season.
 He then played for England in 1980 against Wales, and France, and for Great Britain in 1980 against the touring New Zealand Kiwis (2 matches).

 Fairbairn was appointed as a player-coach at Wigan for the 1980–81 season, helping the club win promotion back to the first division.
 After the club's coaching duties were given to Maurice Bamford at the end of the season, Fairbairn requested a transfer, and was sold to Hull Kingston Rovers for a record fee of £72,500.